roman-milk/roman-milk.github.io/maid-wife.md

  "Well that's an interesting turn around.
 In future you won't be wearing any unless I tell you to.
 That's an order."

  She groaned wondering why she had let this terrible situation develop.
 Resignedly she opened her legs to let him explore.
 It was giving him a thrill to stroke her, in the restaurant.
 Surprisingly she wondered at how wet she was; so turned on she was prepared to beg him to take her home right now.
 She thought to herself.
 'I'm just a slut ready for anything.'
-Report_Story #1